With over 100,000 hours of designing for and consulting with leaders and visionaries, we have a different perspective.

 Alisa is an ardent believer in connecting people through positivity.
 Whether she’s guiding a client or building her own vision, she’s proven time and time again that staying true to the underlying positive purpose is what drives success in every effort.

 The most prominent manifestation of her vision launched in 2007 with the award-winning print and on-line publication L Style G Style.
 For a decade, she led this company with the greater mission of building community through the stories of the Austin LGBT community and straight allies, removing stereotypes and profiling people in a positive light.
 Her work, which resulted in over 1200 inspiring stories from this community, was recognized by the Human Rights Campaign with a Visibility Award in 2012.

 Alisa has co-founded and led two boutique design agencies.
-In 2001, her agency VoxGroup led all marketing and design for clients such as JEEP, Whole Foods Foundation, among others.
-In 2007, Well-Done Design provided branding and design services for non-profits and small businesses, and extended into offering industry research and business plans for start-ups.
+In 2001, she led all creative work at VoxGroup where she designed for clients such as JEEP, Whole Foods Foundation and 2nd Street District among others.
+In 2007, she launched well+done design who provides branding, strategy and design services for non-profits and small businesses as well as business plans for start-ups.

 Alisa exhibited strong creative leadership early in her career.
 In 1994 Alisa worked for HEB and helped shape the vision of the first concept store Central Market as their Art Director.
 Then, her talent was tapped at a young age by T3 Agency to lead the successful Dell Small Business advertising division.